 The frequency shows you how often your ad was played to an average person within your target group.
 Please note: On Facebook, this is an approximate estimate.

 Frequency is a key figure that you must keep in mind.
 If the frequency is too high, you can assume that your ads are no longer noticed by the users.
 This increases the cost per click because the ad is clicked less.

-This is also known as banner blindness: the more often a user sees your ad, the more often it is "ignored" or overlooked.
+This is also referred to as banner blindness: the more often a user sees your ad, the more often it is "ignored" or overlooked.
 A still acceptable frequency value is between about three to five.
-Of course, you must always check this individually for each advertising campaign.
+Of course, you always have to check this individually for each advertising campaign.

 The CTR (Click-though rate) is an important indicator and component for the evaluation of the advertisement.
 This is because it compares the ratio of clicks to the impressions of the ad.

 You calculate the CTR as follows:

 Total number of clicks on the ad ÷ Number of impressions